SAJAZIR- icatibant injection

 • Your healthcare provider will prescribe the right dose of SAJAZIR for you and tell you when to use it.

-• If your symptoms continue or come back, you may repeat your SAJAZIR at least six hours apart.
+• If your symptoms continue or come back, you may repeat your SAJAZIR injection at least six hours apart.

 • Do not use more than 3 doses in 24 hours.